hlt-mt/TM-Cleaner/README.md

 $ docker run --rm -it --net=host cleaning_service
 ```

-Them wait until the process prints the message
+Then wait until the process prints the message
 ```bash
 web service ready at port 8081
 ```